 This becomes less of a problem if you use software to prepare and file your taxes.
 The computer will do all the calculations on your behalf, which virtually guarantees you’ll get it right.

 However, the computer can’t know whether the numbers you’ve entered are correct.
-Double-check everything to be sure your return is completely accurate.
+Double-check everything to be sure your return is accurate.
 It should also go without saying that if you’re still doing a paper return, use a calculator and do the math twice to confirm the results.

 Mistake No. 5: Forgetting your John Hancock